dlhamilton/LPSB-Learn-GCSE-CS/README.md

 - __Exams__
     - Button for each specification item which downloads the pdf exam questions.
-    - The max sore for students is shown so students know roughly how many questions are in the pdf.
+    - The max score for students is shown so students know roughly how many questions are in the pdf.
-    - The colors are consistnt in the site that link each specification number to a certain color.
+    - The colors are consistant in the site that link each specification number to a certain color.

     ![Exams](assets/media/exams.webp)

 - __Drop in__
     - The form collects data about the student.
-    - The stduents must enter a valid students emial address that ends with "lpsb.org.uk". this prevents students that are not in the school to book lesosns with teachers.
+    - The students must enter a valid students email address that ends with "@lpsb.org.uk". this prevents students that are not in the school to book lesosns with teachers.
     - Students can upload files to the form so that teacher can see it.
+    - All fields need to be completed except for the ectra notes area.
+    - The combo box contains all the spec items that students may need help with.

     ![Drop in](assets/media/dropin.webp)

 - __Upload__
     - The stduents must enter a valid students emial address that ends with "lpsb.org.uk". this prevents students that are not in the school to upload work to teachers.
-    - There is a data time picker so that stduents can book a time.
+    - There is a data time picker so that students can book a time.
+    - The student id has a format on it so it validates if it is a valid student ID.
+Must start with a and have 5 numbers.

     ![Upload](assets/media/upload.webp)

 - __Form Completeion__
-    - Shows the data that the fiorm has sent off.
+    - Shows the data that the form has sent off.
     - After 10 seconds the page will go back to the home page.
-    - There is a countdown whcih shows how long is left in the countdown.
+    - There is a countdown which shows how long is left in the countdown.

     ![Form Completeion](assets/media/form_submit.webp)